This document is for candidates who are going to be interviewed on Interview.

 You may have a question presented to you in a default language.
 Some questions will allow you to switch languages to a language you may be more comfortable with.

-To change languages, simply click on the vertical ellipses (three dots) next to the question, and then select your desired language from the list:
+To change languages, simply hover over the question, and then select your desired language from the list:

 Interviewers may enable Drawing Mode in a pad to describe a system or diagram an architecture.
 For more detailed instructions on using Drawing Mode check out our user guide.